Diablo (series): Reception

 The games in the Diablo series on all release platforms have received generally favorable reviews from critics.
 Both Diablo and Diablo II are considered to be among the best video games of all time, and each entry in the series has been successful financially.
 Diablo II sold 4 million copies in the year it was released.
 Diablo III sold 3.5 million copies in the first day and 6.3 million copies in the first week.
 Another 1.2 million copies were given to subscribers to Blizzard's Annual Pass service.
 The Diablo III release was the fastest-selling PC game of all time.

 The title character of the franchise has been well received as its overarching antagonist.
 Time magazine named Diablo the second most influential video game character of all time, calling the character "gaming's archetypal foozle, an illimitable damage sponge into which players pour a game's worth of tactical preparation, informed by scrupulous looting, savvy inventory juggling and ability streamlining".
 Diablo placed #44 on a list of top 50 video game villains featured by Guinness World Records in 2013.
 GamePro ranked Diablo #14 on its list of the most diabolical video game villains of all time, noting that he "corrupts the soul of the hero of Diablo I in order to reincarnate in Diablo II ".IGN ranked Diablo 74th in their list of "Top 100 Video Game Villains", as well as their pick for the third best Blizzard character in a list published in 2017.
 Complex staff ranked Diablo 7th in their list of the 50 coolest video game villains of all time, describing the character as the "epitome of all evil comes in the form of a giant red behemoth that resembles the classic image of Satan as portrayed in most Judeo-Christian imagery, and he's one bad muh."

 Other recurring characters in the series, such as Deckard Cain and Tyrael, have also been positively received.
 In 2016, Glixel staff ranked Tyrael the 39th most iconic video game character of the 21st century, and his unwavering opposition against the Prime Evils after they have been unwittingly released to be the character's most "iconic moment".

+Aggregate review scores As of June 19, 2022.